idaks/ORMA-IDCC-2021/README.md

 > Advanced Dataset model:  `D = (R, L, S, I, J, T)` (T: semantic data types)

 #### Methods
-1. Dependency information from two layers are executed by [ORMA](https://doi.org/10.2218/ijdc.v16i1.771) (column level, and step/operation level), return the affected derived steps.
+1. Dependency information from two layers are executed by [ORMA](https://doi.org/10.2218/ijdc.v16i1.771) (column level, and step/operation level).

 `cited as {Lan Li, Nikolaus Nova Parulian, and Bertram Ludäscher.
 2021.
 Automatic Module Detection in Data Cleaning Workflows: Enabling Transparency and Recipe Reuse.
 In 16th International Digital Curation Conference (IDCC). https://doi.org/10.2218/ijdc.v16i1.771.}`

+Return the affected derived steps.

 2. Use [OpenRefine Python Client Library](https://github.com/LanLi2017/OpenRefineClientPy3) to connect with OpenRefine server.

-Through undo/redo, we could get internal data products/ dataset versions during the data cleaning process.
+Through *undo/redo*, we could get internal data products/ dataset versions during the data cleaning process.

 3. Data model developed by DTA (Data Transformation Algebra) from [paper](https://www.usenix.org/system/files/tapp2020-paper-nunez-corrales.pdf) "A first-principles algebraic approach to data transformations in data cleaning: understanding provenance from the ground up".
 `cited as {Núnez-Corrales, S., Li, L., & Ludäscher, B. (2020, June).
 A first-principles algebraic approach to data transformations in data cleaning: understanding provenance from the ground up.
 In Proceedings of the 12th USENIX Conference on Theory and Practice of Provenance (pp. 3-3).}`

-According to the difference between data versions and how they reflect on the advanced data model, return the category of repaired transformation(s):
+According to the difference between data versions and how they reflect on the data model from DTA, return the category of repaired transformation(s):
 - value level
 - schema level
-4. Advanced data model based on DTA by providing semantic data types supported by [Sherlock](https://github.com/mitmedialab/sherlock-project): "Sherlock
-A Deep Learning Approach to Semantic Data Type Detection".
+4. Advanced data model based on DTA by providing semantic data types supported by [Sherlock](https://github.com/mitmedialab/sherlock-project): "Sherlock A Deep Learning Approach to Semantic Data Type Detection".
 `cited as {Madelon Hulsebos, Kevin Hu, Michiel Bakker, Emanuel Zgraggen, Arvind Satyanarayan, Tim Kraska, Çağatay Demiralp, and César Hidalgo.
 2019.
 Sherlock: A Deep Learning Approach to Semantic Data Type Detection.
 In The 25th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD ’19), August 4–8, 2019, Anchorage, AK, USA.
 ACM, New York, NY, USA, 9 pages. https://doi.org/10.1145/3292500.3330993}`

 According to the Sherlock predicted results, match the old derived step(s) and new step(s); Update the old derived step(s).

-##### Use case 1: Modify the parameters of `Split Column` transformation
+#### Use case 1: Modify the parameters of `Split Column` transformation
 > Check the graph: [demo.md](https://github.com/idaks/ORMA-IDCC-2021/blob/model-analysis/demo.md)